• Skip to primary navigation

 This Homemade Donuts recipe is mega popular!
 Ultra soft, light, airy and they are sinfully addictive.
 I have provided countless tips and tricks to achieve the most amazing doughnuts you'll ever make.
 It's as light as biting into a cloud.

-Is it donuts or doughnuts?
-Doughnut is the original spelling in the early 1800s.
-The word "DONUT" is an American variant, that seemed to have appeared in the late 1800s, but gained popularity after the Massachusetts-based chain Dunkin' Donuts was introduced.
+👉 Is it donuts or doughnuts?
+Doughnut was the original spelling in the early 1800s, while donut is an American variant that gained popularity after Dunkin' Donuts launched in the late 1800s.

 You will find two types of yeast in the grocery store - active dry and instant.
 Active dry yeast is dried at higher temperature whereas the instant is dried at more gentle temperatures.
 So, according to Cook's Illustrated, substituting equal amounts for one of the other will not provide the same results.